brianhouse/ART212/assignments/2_poetic_sensors/description.md

 const char* WIFI_PASS = "";
 const String AIO_USERNAME = "";
 const String AIO_KEY = "";
-const String AIO_FEED = "";
 HTTPClient http;

-// keep track of the pin attached to the sensor const int SENSOR_PIN = A2;
+// keep track of where the sensor is connected const int SENSOR_PIN = A2;

+// keep track of when we last checked the battery unsigned long battery_check = 0;

 void setup() {
   // start the serial connection and wait for it to open Serial.begin(115200);
   while(!
 Serial);
-  pinMode(LED_BUILTIN, OUTPUT);
+  // set up the LED, we'll use it to show when we're transmitting data pinMode(LED_BUILTIN, OUTPUT);
 }

 void loop() {

-  // make sure we're connected
+  // make sure we're connected and check the battery connectToWifi();
-  connectToWifi();
+  checkBattery();

   // grab the current state of the sensor
   //int value = digitalRead(SENSOR_PIN); // use this if it's just a trigger